Introduction and model history

 Range, battery and charging

 The B10 uses a 67.1kWh usable lithium-iron phosphate (LFP) battery from CATL.
 That's the only battery on offer, at the moment, and it offers a WLTP range of 270 miles of range.
-That's better than you'll get from the Ford Puma or Renault 4, but the MGS5 Long Range, or big battery versions of the Kia EV3 and Skoda Elroq.
+That's better than you'll get from the Ford Puma or Renault 4, but the MGS5 Long Range, or big battery versions of the Kia EV3 and Skoda Elroq can go further.

 Practicality and boot space